MedDataMuse/MedDataMuse/README.md

 * **🤝 Looking to Collaborate On:** Impactful data analysis and data science projects.
 * **💬 Ask Me About:** Best practices for data collection, preparation, exploration, and transforming data into profound insights.

-## 👇🏽 Explore my work and discover the impactful projects we could build together! ⬇️
+## 👇🏽 Explore my work and discover the impactful projects we could build together ⬇️

  <!--- add list of softwares>